KenDingel/VRC_AnimojiMaker/README.md

 ## Authors: coolkiwiii and Ken (alphabetically)

-This Discord bot converts GIFs and MP4 files into sprite sheets, making them suitable for use as animated emojis in VRChat.
-It processes uploaded files or links, including Tenor GIFs, and generates a 1024x1024 sprite sheet along with detailed conversion information.
+This Discord bot converts GIFs and MP4 files into sprite sheets for use as animated emojis in VRChat!
+Works with uploaded files, links, or GIFs from the Discord GIF menu!
+The bot also provides detailed information in a pretty embed :)

 ## Features

 - Converts GIFs and MP4 files into sprite sheets for VRChat animated emojis.
-- Supports direct file uploads and links (including Tenor GIFs).
+- Supports direct file uploads and links (including Tenor GIFs from the Discord GIF Menu).
-- Automatically determines the frame count and FPS.
+- Automatically determines the correct frame count and FPS.
 - Maintains aspect ratio and centers frames within cells.
 - Provides detailed information about the conversion process.
 - Sends results as a *pretty* embed message with the sprite sheet image.